Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

         ncn-m001# pdsh -w $(grep -oP 'ncn-\w\d+' /etc/hosts | sort -u |  tr -t '\n' ',') systemctl status cfs-state-reporter
         ```

-    1. If there are still issues with `cfe-state-reporter` on the storage nodes, then it might be due to a spire issue which can be addressed with this script.
+    1. If there are still issues with `cfe-state-reporter` on the storage nodes, then it might be because of a Spire issue which can be addressed with this script.

         ```bash
         ncn-m001# /opt/cray/platform-utils/spire/fix-spire-on-storage.sh